Early Learning Program

-The Functional Academic Program is comprised of a full complement of programming to meet the educational and social needs of students who are blind and visually impaired.
+The Functional Academic Program is comprised of a full complement of programming to meet the educational and social needs of students who are blind and low vision.

 Vocational training is emphasized.
 Academic instruction is presented at a student’s instructional level and is based on significantly modified content standards.

-Students also receive instruction in the content areas of the expanded core curriculum for the blind and visually impaired learners.
+Students also receive instruction in the content areas of the expanded core curriculum for the blind and low vision learners.